-- Between each ride - Check the air filter (clean and re-oil as necessary). - Insure the smooth operation of the throttle cable (throttle soundly 'clacks' shut). - Check for frayed strands of the throttle cable inside the throttle housing and replace if necessary. - Check for adequate tire pressures and adjust if necessary. - Check all nuts and bolts for proper torque and re-torque if necessary. - Spray all moving parts with WD40 or other light oil. - Check drive chain for - Proper tension and adjust if necessary. - Adequate lubrication and lubricate if necessary. - Insure that the ignition stator and rotor are clean and dry. - Check the frame for cracks in the metal or cracks in the paint that might indicate that the metal has been stressed beyond it's safe limits.
-Replace or get properly rewelded as necessary. - Inspect the rear sprocket damper plate for bending or warping.
-Straighten or replace if more than 1/16" (1.6 mm) from flat. - Every 2 hours of operation - Replace the transmission oil. - Every 10 hours of operation - Replace the fork oil. - Have the shock oil replaced by a Certified Cobra Mechanic.
+- Between each ride - Check the air filter (clean and re-oil as necessary). - Insure the smooth operation of the throttle cable (throttle soundly 'clacks' shut). - Check for frayed strands of the throttle cable inside the throttle housing and replace if necessary. - Check for adequate tire pressures and adjust if necessary. - o Check all nuts and bolts for proper torque and re-torque if necessary. - Spray all moving parts with WD40 or other light oil. - Check drive chain for - Proper tension and adjust if necessary. - Adequate lubrication and lubricate if necessary. - o Insure that the ignition stator and rotor are clean and dry. - Check the frame for cracks in the metal or cracks in the paint that might indicate that the metal has been stressed beyond it's safe limits.
+Replace or get properly rewelded as necessary. - Every 2 hours of operation - Replace the transmission oil. - Every 10 hours of operation - o Replace the fork oil. - Have the shock oil replaced by a Certified Cobra Mechanic.

-- 1. Because of the amount of heat generated by the clutch and engine during extended periods of riding, it is advisable to remove the ignition cover afterward to allow the ignition to cool off.
-The heat transfers through the cases and can damage the stator as it cools off because of lack of airflow around the stator. - 2.
-If you ever need to weld anything on the bike, disconnect the spark plug cap, unplug the ignition, disconnect the kill switch, scrape the paint bare near the area to be welded and put the ground clamp as close to the area to be welded as possible.
+- Because of the amount of heat generated by the clutch and engine during extended periods of riding, it is advisable to remove the ignition cover afterward to allow the ignition to cool off.
+The heat transfers through the cases and can damage the stator as it cools off because of lack of airflow around the stator. - If you ever need to weld anything on the bike, disconnect the spark plug cap, unplug the ignition, disconnect the kill switch, scrape the paint bare near the area to be welded and put the ground clamp as close to the area to be welded as possible. - 3.
+Inspect CFD every couple months and replace paper when thickness is less than 0.6mm.